acend/terraform-training/content/en/docs/03/5-types-and-functions.md

 Terraform provides built-in functions to access external YAML and JSON files.

-Create a new file named `project.yaml` and paste the following content:
+Create a new file named `project.yaml` and add the following content:
 ```yaml
 components:
   - name: "project-name"